-The Smithsonian's Columbus Quincentenary Program will commemorate the voyages of Columbus and the subsequent encounter between European and indigenous peoples.
-Through a program of exhibitions, scholarly and public symposia, and publications, the Smithsonian will examine the cultural, historical, and scientific implications of the pan-hemispheric encounter.
+The Smithsonian's Columbus Quincentenary Program will commemorate the voyages of Columbus and the subsequent encounter between Europeans, Africans and indigenous peoples of the Americas.
+Through a program of exhibitions, scholarly and public symposia, and publications, the Smithsonian will examine the cultural, historical, and scientific implications of the hemispheric encounter.

-One of the major goals of the Institution's program will be to highlight the experiences and contributions of all peoples touched by the Columbus landfall.
-For example, a five-part public television production will focus on the encounter in Latin America exploring the origins of Hispanic culture in the Americas.
-Through the multidisciplinary perspectives of various bureaus taking part in Quincentenary programs, the Smithsonian will offer a broader interpretation of the history of the Americas than the traditional Euro-centric one.
+One of the major goals of the Institution's program will be to highlight the experiences and contributions of all peoples affected by the Columbus landfall.
+The Smithsonian will offer a broader interpretation of the history of the Americas than the traditional Euro-centric one through the multidisciplinary perspectives of various bureaus taking part in Quincentenary activities.
+Contingent upon sufficient funds being obtained, the following describes the activities of the various participating bureaus and what activities have already taken place.